-Google Cloud Endpoints is a distributed API Management system comprising services, runtimes, and tools.
-Cloud Endpoints, configured using the OpenAPI Specification, provides management, monitoring, and authentication.
+Endpoints is a distributed API management system comprising services, runtimes, and tools.
+Endpoints provides management, monitoring, and authentication.

-The components that make up Google Cloud Endpoints are:
+The components that make up Endpoints are:

-Google Cloud SDK - for deploying and management
+Cloud SDK - for deploying and management.

 Check - verifies authentication and API keys, and indicates whether a call should be permitted